Skip to Main Content Back to Top Let's Talk

 NFIP

 Most flood insurance goes through the National Flood Insurance Program.
-This is federally based insurance that is offered through a variety of insurance providers that are FEMA-approved.
+This is federally based insurance that is offered through a variety of FEMA-approved insurance providers.
 While the NFIP will be offered by all these insurance companies, generally speaking, they all cover the same problems and have the same maximum payouts.

 However, NFIP won’t cover any excess living costs while your home is repaired, damage to your vehicle and the replacement of any upgrades or lost property that may have been in a flooded basement.